irslushy/Ronin.jl/README.md

 Furthermore, for QC-ed variables in the output files, the following is adopted:

-UNDEF/MISSING: Missing data in the original file or didn't meet QC thresholds
-FILL_VALUE: Removed during MLQC process
+FILL_VALUE: Removed during MLQC process or didn't meet QC thresholds
 VALUE: Retained during MLQC process

 Data is written out to NetCDF files to be CF-Compliant in Julia and other column-major languages, such that it has dimensions of (range x time).